 Question, Design, and Scope

 12.1.
-Question, Design, and Scope¶
+Question, Design, and Scope#

 Ideally, measures of air quality should be both accurate and timely.
-Inaccurate or biased measurements can mean people do not to take air conditions as seriously as they should.
+Inaccurate or biased measurements can mean people do not take air condition as seriously as they should.
 Delayed alerts can expose people to harmful air.
 The context provided in the introduction about the popularity of inexpensive air quality sensors got us wondering about their quality and usefulness.

 The data from these two sources includes the locations of the sensors.
 So we can try to pair them up, finding a PurpleAir sensor close to each AQS sensor.
 If they’re close, then these sensors are essentially measuring the same air.
 We can treat the AQS sensors as the ground truth (because they are so accurate) and study the variation in the PurpleAir measurements given the true air quality.

 Even though there are relatively few pairs of collocated AQS and PurpleAir sensors, it seems reasonable to generalize any relationship we find to other PurpleAir sensors.
-If there’s a simple relationship between AQS and PurpleAir measurements, then we can use this relationship to adjust measurements from any PurpleAir sensor so they are more accurate.
+If there’s a simple relationship between AQS and PurpleAir measurements, then we can use this relationship to adjust measurements from any PurpleAir sensor so that they are more accurate.

-We have narrowed down our question quite a bit: Can we model the relationship between PurpleAir sensor readings and neighboring AQS sensor readings?
+We have narrowed down our question quite a bit: can we model the relationship between PurpleAir sensor readings and neighboring AQS sensor readings?
 If yes, then hopefully we can use the model to improve PurpleAir readings.
 Spoiler alert: indeed we can!

-This case study integrates the concepts introduced in this part of the book nicely.
+This case study nicely integrates the concepts introduced in this part of the book.
 It gives us an opportunity to see how data scientists wrangle, explore, and visualize data in a real-world setting.
 In particular, we see how a large, less-accurate dataset can amplify the usefulness of a small, accurate dataset.
 Combining large and small datasets like this is particularly exciting to data scientists and applies broadly to other domains ranging from social science to medicine.

 In the next section, we begin our wrangling by finding the pairs of AQS and PurpleAir sensors that are near each other.
 We focus specifically on readings for PM2.5 particles, which are particles that are smaller than 2.5 micrometers in diameter.
 These particles are small enough to be inhaled into the lungs, pose the greatest risk to health, and are especially common in wood smoke.